UltraEngine/Documentation/CPP/Material_SetRoughness.md

 # Material::SetRoughness

 This method sets the roughness of a material.
+A material with low roughness will appear more reflective than a rough surface.

 ## Syntax